Signature 0 toric varieties, wall crossings, and cross polytope-like structures: Introduction

 Finally, studying ``flat'' wall crossings induced by conormal bundles that are nef but not ample (the $p = 1$ case $D_\rho^d = D_\rho \cdot (-D_\rho)^{d - 1} = 0$ of the vanishing identities implied by $\sigma(X_\Sigma) = 0$) gives an easy way to generate induced 4-cycles (Lemma \ref{zeroconorm4cycle}).
-For example, they can be used to show that every ray of $\Sigma$ is contained in an induced 4-cycle if $\Sigma$ is a complete simplicial locally convex fan and has signature $\sigma(X_\Sigma) = 0$ (Corollary \ref{sig04cycle}).
+For example, they can be used to show that every ray of $\Sigma$ is contained in an induced 4-cycle if $\Sigma$ is a complete simplicial locally convex fan and has signature $\sigma(X_\Sigma) = 0$ (Corollary \ref{sig04cycle}). \\

 We note that they involve an application of rational equivalence relations intersected with 2-dimensional torus orbit closures instead of 1-dimensional ones as is usual in combinatorial applications (e.g. see \cite{ACEP}).
 In addition, the induced 4-cycles generated using this more algebraic method yield potential algebraic explanations for the ``other side'' of the suspensions studied combinatorially in earlier sections (Corollary \ref{suspalg}, Remark \ref{suspspecnon}, Corollary \ref{4cycleconstralg}).
 This involves a common off-wall ray of the wall crossing inducing a ``flat'' wall crossing with respect to the ``center'' ray.
 The objects involved are connected to the contraction theorem in the minimal model program for toric varieties (Theorem 14-1-9 on p.
-422 of \cite{Mat}).
+422 of \cite{Mat}). \\